I started writing this when we were camping last month… on day 3 of 5:

 • He also calmed when digging with a shovel, and vacuuming (ah… I miss those days) so we tried to make lots of opportunities for these kinds of activities.

 • When he was 4 or 5, Craig used to set him up with an old brick in the backyard, complete with safety goggles, a cold chisel, and a hammer and he would break up an old brick and then sweep and vacuum with the shop vac.
 He could really go to town and he is the kind of guy who loves LOVES using tools.

 • He would wear a backpack weighted with books on outings.
 Books were a great choice because hearing stories additionally calmed him.
 H often came home from school with rocks overflowing in his coat pockets… In retrospect – I think he was creating his own weighted clothing articles.

 So I suppose I must agree with Robison’s general premise about learning to handle discomfort.
-I think that as parents of these amazing and unique children, we are always working to balance our interventions with the child’s current ability and needs and we need to be considering whether our strategies are creating difficulties rather than diminishing them.
+I think that as parents of these amazing and unique children, we are always working to balance our interventions with the child’s current ability and needs and we as we are also considering whether our strategies are creating difficulties rather than diminishing them.
 This is indeed a tricky place to be, and it often has us observing and re-assessing our responses and attitudes.
 I think that is OK: we don’t always get it right the first time.
 We are very pragmatic – and if we need to change a plan or a strategy – we will most certainly do so.
 Nevertheless, our experience has been that providing H with a balanced sensory diet has really assisted him in integrating his sensory experiences and processing ability.

 We found/created many other inexpensive and practical ways to address H’s sensory needs and to help him work toward integrating his sensory system more effectively… And I will be going into more depth with those strategies and ideas in: Providing a Practical Sensory Diet: the second course …coming soon to an autism blog near you!!